Tejaswi-Bikkavolu/Bug-Tracker/README.md

 Inside "dbUtil" folder, you will find "DBConnection" class.
 You can change the value of the following variables and assign them to your database.

 1. url
-   Change this variable to the url of your database
+   Change this variable to the url of your database.
 2. USERNAME
-   Change this variable to the username of your database
+   Change this variable to the username of your database.
 3. PASSWORD
-   Change this variable to the password of your database
+   Change this variable to the password of your database.

 **2. Running your main class**